Asymptotics of the partition function of Ising model on inhomogeneous random graphs: Introduction

+The most sought after quantity, which may be quite challenging to analyse in various models, is the quenched setting.
+The log-partition function is typically not concentrated and the analyses of the quenched log-partition is only possible for locally tree-like random graphs. \cite{2},\cite{8},\cite{10},\cite{11}, \cite{12}, \cite{13} provide examples of the quenched asymptotic results for the log-partition function for the Ising model on general local tree-like shape random graphs which inhomogeneous Curie-Weiss and annealed random graphs.
+In \cite{5}, an annealed asymptotic result for the random partition function was first proved and the analogue of the quenched results were proved for the Potts model on a regular graph.

-However, their technique cannot be applied to study the statistical mechanic on static inhomogeneous random graphs (SIRG) or coloured random graphs, see Penman~\cite{Pe98} or Cannings and Penman~\cite{CP03} which have the Erdos-Renyi graphs as a special case, because it is not \emph{locally-tree like} with an asymptotic distribution.
-Some research, see e.g Agliari et al.~\cite{ABP10}, have use the Monte Carlo simulations to investigate the critical properties of the Ising model on Erdos-Renyi graphs.\\
+The proofs in all these papers rely on the general locally homogeneous tree-like shape property of the random graphs; the configuration model, planted partition random graph model, stochastic block model.
+Some researchers, see e.g \cite{14}, have use the Monte Carlo simulations to investigate the asymptotic properties of the Ising model defined on Erdos-Renyi graphs.\\

-In this work we use the LDP techniques developed in Biggins and Penman~\cite{BP03}, Doku-Amponsah and Moeters~\cite{DM06a} or Doku-Amponsah~\cite{DA06} and furthered in Doku-Amponsah~\cite{DA10} to carry out Thermodynamic analysis of the Ising model defined on SIRG.
-To be specific, we obtain a thermodynamic limiting result of free-energy density via the random partition function.
-Using this results, we compute other physical quantities such as the, internal energy, the magnetization and the susceptibility of the system.\\

-Our main motivation for looking at these models is the study of the two-populations Ising model.
-The two-populations Ising model is relevant in many phenomena, ranging from the study of anistropic magnetic materials to social economic models, to biological systems.
-In the case of the latter , an interesting application concerns cooperativity effects in the context of bacterial chemotaxis, where lasting puzzle, namely how a small change in extrenal concentration of attractant or repellent can cause significant amplification in receptor signal.
-In theory, models onthe two-population Ising model, although simplified, are able to show that a coupled system of receptors has the capacity to greatly amplify signals.
-These values in limit, approache the critical coupling energy of an analogous Ising models.See, e.g. Agliari et al.~\cite{ABP10} and the reference there in